jpcolomer/jpcolomer.github.io/about.md

 permalink: /about/
 ---

-I'm a chilean [developer](http://github.com/jpcolomer), husband of my beatiful wife Cinthya and healthy life and exercising lover.
+I'm a chilean [developer](http://github.com/jpcolomer), married to my beatiful wife Cinthya, and healthy lifestyle and exercising lover.